zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

               4. The RRSIG cannot be validated by the DNSKEY record appointed.

-6. If the *Non-Existent Response Error* set is non-empty then output *[DS10_NON_EXISTENT_RESPONSE_ERROR]* with the name server IP addresses from the set.
+6. If the *Nonexistent Response Error* set is non-empty then output *[DS10_NON_EXISTENT_RESPONSE_ERROR]* with the name server IP addresses from the set.